dhis2/developer-portal/docs/references/global-shell.md

 Links to external domains can’t be loaded in the Global Shell.
 Add a `target=“_blank”` attribute to the `a` tag to open the link in a new tab when it’s clicked, or `target=“_top”` to navigate the current tab to that link.

 Note: Soon `@dhis2/cli-app-scripts` will be updated to set the `base` HTML element with the attribute `target="_top"` in platform apps, which becomes the default target for links.
 This feature already exists on the latest `11.x` release of `@dhis2/cli-app-scripts`.

+## Troubleshooting

+The Global Shell is a new way for handling apps that has many inputs and outputs and manages very many potential cases for navigating and routing.
+The core team has performed thorough testing for many cases, but in case something unexpected happens, here are a few troubleshooting tips.

+-   If you are navigating DHIS2 and end up loading an app outside the Global Shell — that is, with the old header bar and probably with `?redirect=false` in the URL — you can get back to the Global Shell by using the app menu to navigate to any app.
+That app should then load normally in the Global Shell.
+    -   This might happen in apps using React Router when right-clicking on a link and choosing “Open in a new tab”
+-   Some custom apps need some adaptations to work with the Global Shell.
+See the [Adapting your app to the Global Shell](#adapting-your-app-to-the-global-shell) section for solutions to these cases that may arise:
+    -   Plugins not working
+    -   Double header bars
+    -   Hash routes for deep linking not appearing in the top-level URL
+    -   Links to external websites don't work
+-   If there is a persistent problem with the Global Shell, it can be disabled by an admin under System Settings > Appearance.
+See also other options for bypassing the Global Shell in the [Bypasses](#bypasses) section.